Top 12 Highest-Paying Trade Jobs in Demand for 2023

 Primary duties: Construction managers work with architects and engineers on residential, commercial or federal construction projects.
 The main responsibility of the construction manager is to assess what building materials will be necessary to complete a project and then secure the needed materials.

-They are also responsible for:
+They are also responsible for the following:

-- Hiring a team of construction workers
+Hiring a team of construction workers

-- Overseeing the construction crew throughout the construction process
+Overseeing the construction crew throughout the construction process

-- Getting the necessary building permits
+Getting the necessary building permits